gallorob/gallorob.github.io/about.md

 </p>

-I am a MSc student at _La Sapienza (Rome, Italy)_ in _Artificial Intelligence & Robotics_.
-I did my bachelors at _Università degli studi di Pavia (Pavia, Italy)_ in _Ingegneria Elettronica e Informatica_ (Computer and Electronic engineering).
+I am a Junior Researcher in Evolutionary Computation at [Araya](https://research.araya.org/members/reinforcement-learning/).
+I completed my MSc at _La Sapienza (Rome, Italy)_ in _Artificial Intelligence & Robotics_.
+I did my BSc at _Università degli studi di Pavia (Pavia, Italy)_ in _Ingegneria Elettronica e Informatica_ (Computer and Electronic engineering).

-I'm a decent Python programmer and lately I mostly write code for my thesis and university related projects.
+I'm a decent Python programmer and lately I mostly write code for work and some random experiments I come up with instead of sleeping like a normal person.

 You can find more weird rambles on my [Twitter](https://twitter.com/gallorob2).